SafeCare BC Logo

 Skills to Engage and Support People

-Infection Prevention and Control, Motivational Interviewing
+Infection Prevention and Control, Leadership, Motivational Interviewing

 Using the fundamentals of motivational interviewing, this workshop will help you have conversations with respect and curiosity that make others feel heard, supported, and valued.